technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 1/Lab 1 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

     ![](./media/image31.png)

-2. When prompted sign in with your credentials.
+2. If prompted, sign in with your credentials.

     ![](./media/image32.png)

 3. In this step Teams toolkit will package up all the files inside the appPackage folder as a zip file and install the declarative agent to your own app catalog.